janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - (AH) Change AvgDur, NN trials and Max Bonus in constants for lay-out
     - (AH) Add Overall Iddle Time-out
-    - Write down Left(Right) arrow button: "(or press 'Left(right) arrow symbol')".
-Once any of them is pressed, the parenthesis should dissappear.
     - In the first slide, add the image of the company.
 Use Vars_for_template to load the image, so we can change it easier.
     - Add "correct" symbol if answers were correct
-    - Make "next"button more visible after it appear (animation or bordering)

     ## Practice Trials
     - (AH) Add Practice trials